UK tech experts · info@vividrepairs.co.uk

 The retractable boom microphone extends smoothly and stays in position once adjusted.
 The AI processing runs on the headset itself, so it works across all platforms without requiring software installation.
 That's brilliant for console streamers who can't run SteelSeries GG.

 Battery life remains excellent at 60 hours, though enabling AI microphone processing does drain the battery slightly faster.
-In real-world testing, I got around 55 hours with AI enabled versus 58 hours with it disabled.
+I got around 55 hours with AI enabled versus 58 hours with it disabled.
 Still impressive.

 The main question is whether the AI microphone justifies the identical price to the standard Nova 5.
 For casual gamers, probably not.
 For streamers and competitive players who communicate constantly, absolutely.
 Our full review of the SteelSeries Arctis Nova 5 Wireless Gaming Headset includes detailed microphone comparisons.